sumio-morioka/rpipico_simple_PIO_emulator/README.md

 ## 4. Emulation and Observation of the Results

 Compile your program by conventional C/C++ compilers such as gcc and Visual Studio.
-Then simply run the prograum.
+Then simply run the program.

 <img src="run_emu.jpg" width="500">
 <br>

 Two output files will be generated.
 One is an execution trace file [(sample)](https://github.com/sumio-morioka/rpipico_simple_PIO_emulator/blob/main/sample1/emu/Project1/x64/Release/out.csv "a sample output CSV")
 .
 The file is in CSV format and each columns are defined below.
-The other is a ".pio" file (assembler source) for building Pico executable binary.
+Another is a ".pio" file (assembler source) for building Pico executable binary.

 <img src="outcsv.jpg" width="700">